Varicose and Spider Vein Treatments | USA Vein Clinics

 Preventing Veins From Getting Worse

 - Get active: Regular exercise helps improve circulation and encourages blood flow back to the heart.
+If you already exercise, consider increasing your activity.
+If you are sedentary, get started with daily walks.

 - Avoid crossing your legs: Crossing your legs tends to increase the pressure inside your veins.
+Consider alternate positions instead.

 The Benefits of Vein Treatment